solarith0/solarith.dev/docs/OS-config/dualboot-windows-ubuntu.md

 # Dual-boot Windows and Ubuntu
 This is a guide for installing Ubuntu on a separate drive from Windows with each OS having their own EFI partition.
 It assumes Windows 11 is already installed.

 Despite choosing a drive to install Ubuntu (and other distros) on, the installer may write EFI data to another drive, such as the drive where Windows is installed.
-This is bad because Windows is known to overwrite any boot information that isn't Windows, making booting into Linux impossible.
+This is problematic because Windows is known to overwrite any boot information that isn't Windows, making booting into Linux impossible.
 To avoid this, we do a few things to make sure that Ubuntu gets its own EFI partition on its own disk, separate from the Windows EFI partition.

 ## Preliminary steps
 ### UEFI settings